libbyschuknight/surf_api/notes.md

   - ✅ delete a surf

-## Todo

-- create other model endpoints
+- ✅ create other model endpoints
   - ✅ location
     - make unique by name?
       - db constraint?